guillermobox/guillermobox.github.io/_docs/pirates.md

 date: 21/04/2017
 ---

-Five pirates are arguing about how to share a tresaure, of 100 coins.
+Five pirates are arguing about how to share a tresaure of 100 coins.
 They have an interesting method to decide the partition that will be used to distribute the coints between them.